Glitter Girl shines light on school spirit, eating disorder awareness

 Getting the glitter off takes a long time — long enough that Koszeghy brings her phone into the shower to watch Netflix while she washes away her masterpiece.

 Conditioner and a skin scrubber get the job done on the body paint.
 Hair is a different story.

 “My hair gets rock-solid,” she said.
 “I start with a layer of conditioner, let that sit ...
 Scrub that off, another layer of conditioner.
 Shampoo, conditioner, shampoo, conditioner, six or seven times.”

-The next steps in Alex’s life will take her to Charlottesville, Virginia.
+The next steps in Alex’s life will take her to Charlottesville, Va.
 At the University of Virginia’s grad school, she’ll work toward a masters in school counseling.